milesj/interweave/README.md

 const globalMatchers = [
   new IpMatcher('ip'),
   new UrlMatcher('url'),
-  new EmojiMatcher('emoji', { convertUnicode: true, convertShortName: true }),
+  new EmojiMatcher('emoji', { convertUnicode: true, convertShortname: true }),
   new HashtagMatcher('hashtag'),
 ];